mastercomfig/mastercomfig/docs/contributing.md

 The `texture_preload_list.txt` file is designed to tell Team Fortress 2 which textures to load on startup.
 Strip all nonexistent textures from the default one if there is a major TF2 update, and then add your changes.
-Preloaded textures should be common enough to warrant the extra startup time and memory usage.
+Preloaded textures must be common enough to warrant the extra startup time and memory usage.

 #### Client precache